AxonIQ/reference-guide/part2/sagas.md

 The `MongoSagaStore` also ensures that at any time, only a single Saga instance exists for any unique Saga in a single JVM.
 This ensures that no state changes are lost due to concurrency issues.

 The `MongoSagaStore` is initialized using a `MongoTemplate` and optionally a `Serializer`.
 The `MongoTemplate` provides a reference to the collection to store the Sagas in.
 Axon provides the `DefaultMongoTemplate`, which takes the `MongoClient` instance as well as the database name and name of the collection to store the sagas in.
 The database name and collection name may be ommitted.
-In that case, they default "axonframework" and sagas", respectively.
+In that case, they default to "axonframework" and "sagas", respectively.

 Caching
 -------

 If a database backed Saga Storage is used, saving and loading Saga instances may be a relatively expensive operation.
 Especially in situations where the same Saga instance is invoked multiple times within a short time span, a cache can be beneficial to the application's performance.

 Axon provides the `CachingSagaStore` implementation.
 It is a `SagaStore` that wraps another one, which does the actual storage.
 When loading Sagas or Association Values, the `CachingSagaStore` will first consult its caches, before delegating to the wrapped repository.
-When storing information, all call are always delegated, to ensure that the backing storage always has a consistent view on the Saga's state.
+When storing information, all calls are always delegated, to ensure that the backing storage always has a consistent view on the Saga's state.

 To configure caching, simply wrap any `SagaStore` in a `CachingSagaStore`.
 The constructor of the `CachingSagaStore` takes three parameters: the repository to wrap and the caches to use for the Association Values and Saga instances, respectively.
 The latter two arguments may refer to the same cache, or to different ones.
 This depends on the eviction requirements of your specific application.